• Skip to main content

 are well moistened.

-- Give the chilled batter a whisk, and then spoon it on your molds.
+Step 5: Give the chilled batter a whisk, then spoon it into your molds.

 • Don’t overmix the batter.

-• I prefer silicone mold because you don’t need to grease them.
-But if you’re using metal madeleine molds, brush them liberally with oil.
-Don’t be stingy.
+• I prefer silicone molds because you don’t need to grease them.
+But if you’re using metal madeleine molds, brush them liberally with butter or oil.

 • To get that scalloped belly and shell-like top, fill the molds only 3/4th of the way.
-Overfilling will give you delicious but misshapen mutants.
+Overfilling will give you delicious but misshapen madeleines.

 • Use a spoon to add the batter right in the middle of the mold.
-Don’t even it out so that it touches the sides.
+There is no need to even it out.

 • Don’t overbake the madeleines.
 Although the chances of them coming out dry are almost nonexistent since the carrots release a flood of juices into the batter.